Brandys-AlgoRythem/fcc-responsive-tech-docs/README.md

-# freeCodeCamp - Technical Documentation Page Project
+# Technical Documentation Page

-This project is a technical documentation page created as part of the freeCodeCamp Responsive Web Design Certification.
-It demonstrates how to structure technical content for easy readability and navigation, using HTML5 and CSS3.

-Key features include a responsive navigation menu that allows users to quickly jump to different sections of the documentation.
+This project is a responsive technical documentation page.
+It's designed to present detailed information in a clear, organized format, featuring a navigation menu for easy access to different sections.
+The project highlights skills in HTML5 for structuring content and CSS3 for layout and responsiveness.

 ## Live Demo